The Sword That Turned Inward: Understanding the Warrior Wound

 The Warrior wound is not, at its root, a wound of aggression or passivity.
 It is a wound of disconnection.
 The sword was drawn so early, and kept drawn for so long, that the person behind the sword has become a stranger to themselves.

 This is what the contemplative traditions have always known about the spiritual Warrior.
-Thomas Merton wrote that the greatest battle is not the one we fight in the world, but the one we fight within ourselves, the battle to become fully present to our own lives.
+Thomas Merton understood the interior life as its own kind of warfare: the ongoing, demanding work of becoming genuinely present to oneself, of meeting the self that hides beneath the armor.
 The Warrior wound is a wound to that presence.

 The Path Through: Laying Down the Sword